 The value of collections

 This was a golden opportunity for Benjamina to come and see the items Townsend had acquired as souvenirs from his time there.
 This small collection includes a significant carving of the orisha Eshu.
 This carving was part of a pair that were placed in the ruler’s palace entranceway.
 They would have acted as a protection against dark forces.
 Townsend gave the museum these carvings in 1868, however, RAMM only has one of them.
-The other is owned by Allan Mann, a private collector of indigenous art.
+The other is owned by a private foundation in New York.

-Townsend was lucky to have acquired this figure, likely through his work in converting locals to Christianity.
-The carving of Eshu is currently on display but bears the painted word ‘idol’ along the length of the flute this figure holds.
+Townsend was lucky to have acquired these two figures, likely through his work in converting locals to Christianity.
+The male carving of Eshu is currently on display but bears the painted word ‘idol’ along the length of the flute this figure holds.
 He had also acquired bracelets made from ivory that had been gifted to him by the ruler.
 It seems he was held in great esteem by those in power.